JChristensen/pi-hole/openwrt_procedure.md

 ### Advertise Pi-hole as the DNS server for the LAN
 Go to `Network > Interfaces > LAN > Edit > DHCP Server > Advanced Settings`.
 Clear any existing entries in the DHCP-Options box(es).
-Enter the Pi-hole IPv4 and IPv6 addresses (one per box), prefixed with `6,`:
+Enter the Pi-hole IPv4 address, prefixed with `6,`:
 ```
 6,192.168.1.42
-6,fd38:3f9d:48bc:1::42
 ```

 Now click on the `IPv6 Settings` tab.
 In the `Announced IPv6 DHCP servers` box, clear any existing entries, then enter the Pi-hole IPv6 address: